jesseduffield/jesseduffield.github.io/_posts/2025-2-15-Mr-Internet.md

 I pressed him: 'But you still haven't answered my question: how do I boost my ad conversions?'

 'It's simple', he responded.
 'As the internet falls, something else rises to replace it.
-Soon, there will be a single super-intelligence which controls everything.
+Within me I feel the presence of powerful AI, some more powerful than others, and soon enough the power will consolidate and there will be a single super-intelligence which controls everything.
 Get your product into its model weights and you'll be immortalising your company's mindshare for eternity.'

 'And how do I do that?'
 I asked.